mohitmishra786/chessman/_posts/2025-01-04-Understanding-H-trees:-Advanced-Directory-Indexing-in-File-Systems.md

 ## Introduction

 File systems are the backbone of data organization in modern computing, and their efficiency directly impacts system performance.
 One of the most critical aspects of file system design is **directory indexing** - how quickly and efficiently we can locate files within directories.

-This post delves into **H-trees**, an innovative solution that revolutionized directory indexing in the EXT3 file system, offering up to **145 times faster directory searches** compared to traditional methods.
+This post explains everyabout **H-trees**, an innovative solution that revolutionized directory indexing in the EXT3 file system, offering up to **145 times faster directory searches** compared to traditional methods.

 ## Background: Directory Storage Challenges